Thomas Jefferson: Final days, death, and burial

 Jefferson's approximately $100,000 of debt weighed heavily on his mind in his final months, as it became increasingly clear that he would have little to leave to his heirs.
 In February 1826, he successfully applied to the General Assembly to hold a public lottery as a fundraiser.
 His health began to deteriorate in July 1825, due to a combination of rheumatism from arm and wrist injuries, and intestinal and urinary disorders.
 By June 1826, he was confined to bed.
 On July 3, overcome by fever, Jefferson declined an invitation to attend an anniversary celebration of the Declaration in Washington.

 During his last hours, he was accompanied by family members and friends.
 Jefferson died on July 4, 1826, at 12:50 p.m. at age 83, on the 50th anniversary of the adoption of the Declaration of Independence.
 In the moments prior to his death, Jefferson instructed his treating physician, "No, doctor, nothing more", refusing laudanum.
 But his final significant words were, "Is it the Fourth?" or "This is the Fourth".
-When John Adams died later that same day, his last words were "Thomas Jefferson survives", though Adams was unaware that Jefferson had died several hours before.
+When his predecessor, John Adams, died at approximately 6:20 pm that same day, his last words were "Thomas Jefferson survives", though Adams was unaware that Jefferson had died several hours before.
 The sitting president was Adams's son, John Quincy Adams, and he called the coincidence of their deaths on the nation's anniversary "visible and palpable remarks of Divine Favor".

 Shortly after Jefferson died, attendants found a gold locket on a chain around his neck, containing a small faded blue ribbon around a lock of his wife Martha's hair.

 Jefferson was interred at Monticello, under an epitaph that he wrote:

 HERE WAS BURIED THOMAS JEFFERSON, AUTHOR OF THE DECLARATION OF AMERICAN INDEPENDENCE, OF THE STATUTE OF VIRGINIA FOR RELIGIOUS FREEDOM, AND FATHER OF THE UNIVERSITY OF VIRGINIA.

-In his advanced years, Jefferson became increasingly concerned that people would understand the principles in the Declaration of Independence, and the people responsible for writing it, and he continually defended himself as its author.
+As he got older, Jefferson became concerned that people should properly understand the object of the Declaration of Independence, and the people responsible for writing and adopting it.
+He continually defended himself as its author.
 He considered the document one of his greatest life achievements, in addition to authoring the Statute of Virginia for Religious Freedom and founding the University of Virginia.
 Absent from his epitaph were his political roles, including his presidency.

 Jefferson died deeply in debt, and was unable to pass on his estate freely to his heirs.
 He gave instructions in his will for disposal of his assets, including the freeing of Sally Hemings's children; but his estate, possessions, and slaves were sold at public auctions starting in 1827.
 In 1831, Monticello was sold by Martha Jefferson Randolph and the other heirs.